Southwest Zone

 Anglers have been catching rockfish around the jetties in the lower Coos Bay estuary, but you may need to move around to several spots to find actively biting fish.
 Best fishing is typically near slack tides with good fishing one day and fair fishing the next.
 A jig fished with a twister tail trailer is always a good option to catch bottomfish.

-The 2025 daily general marine fish bag limit is 4 fish plus 2 lingcod with no retention of yelloweye or quillback rockfish.
-Anglers are not allowed to harvest cabezon until July.
+The 2025 daily general marine fish bag limit is 5 fish plus 2 lingcod with no retention of yelloweye or quillback rockfish.
+There is a 1 fish daily sub-bag limit for canary rockfish as part of the general marine bag limit.
+As of July 1, anglers are allowed to harvest cabezon with a 1 fish daily sub-bag limit as part of the general marine bag limit.

 Striped surfperch can be caught around the jetties and red-tail surfperch are being caught along the ocean beaches like Horsefall Beach.
 Anglers have best success fishing with sand shrimp near the bottom.

 Trout fishing opened in the Coos Basin rivers and streams on May 22.
 Anglers are restricted to fishing artificial flies and lures in streams and rivers above tidewater.
 The daily bag limit for trout fishing in streams is 2 trout over 8 inches per day.
-Water levels in the local rivers and streams are low and continue to decrease rapidly for this time of the year.
-Water temperatures will continue to increase making fishing best in the mornings when water temperatures are cooler.
-Last updated 6/18/25.
+Water temperatures in the large rivers are warming up where fishing will be best in teh mornings.
+Last updated 7/9/25.

 COQUILLE RIVER BASIN: trout, striped bass, smallmouth bass

-Striped bass anglers are starting to catch fish in the lower Coquille River.
+Striped bass anglers are catching fish in the lower Coquille River.
 Striped bass can be caught during the day but fishing will be best in the low light periods of the day and after dark.

 Smallmouth bass are active throughout the Coquille River and main tributaries.
 Spearfishing and bait fishing for smallmouth bass in the Coquille River opened on June 1 and continue through Oct 31.
 There is no limit for smallmouth bass, which are destructive to salmon habitat.